Yvette-Ibarra/Individual-Project/README.md

 * Explore data in search of drivers of stroke

 * Answer the following initial questions:
-    * 1. What is the percent of patients who have a stroke?
+    * 1. What is the percent of patients who have suffered a stroke?
     * 2. Does the presense of hypertension increase the risk of stroke?
     * 3. Are patients with a heart condition more at risk of stroke than patients with hypertension?
     * 4. Controling for gender of a patient, does heart disease increases risk of stroke?